itsretsu/TheChaos/README.md

-# Lethal Company Mod: The Chaos
+# Lethal Company Mod: The Chaos (Still being worked on)

 ## Overview